 To allow the widest range of client comfort, you want something that has a lot of adjustability built in to it.
+You want a fully adjustable massage chair, to make sure you client is comfortable.
 But you don't want the adjustability so complex that it is cumbersome or difficult for the therapist.
 You often have to adjust the chair for each client and you don't want to spend five to ten minutes adjusting the chair for a fifteen minute massage.
-So you want ease of adjustability and a full range of adjustability, but without the complexity
+So you want ease of adjustability and a full range of adjustability, but without the complexity.

 What features do you consider important that you don't see on all chairs?

 Because of the nature of seated massage, portability is important.
 Wheels certainly add to that, as does light weight.
 Again, chairs are usually used 'on-sight' so you want something that isn't going to hurt anyone.
 You want light weight, sturdiness, adjustability, wheels, and isn't difficult or cumbersome to adjust.
 And there are some good quality chairs that allows for chairs to be adjusted while the client is seated, which is optimal.
 There is even a super lightweight massage chair that lets your clients lay almost compeletly flat.

 Again, these are mostly used on site.
 Concentrating on a smaller area than a typical table massage, but it's where a lot of people get the most benefit, it is more targeted than a chair, but can be beneficial.